Georgia Construction Insurance

 Construction work isn't for the faint of heart.
 When you’re dealing with heavy machinery, power tools, high altitudes, and the competence of your fellow workers, any project could turn dangerous—fast.
 That's why it's super-important to get yourself the proper construction insurance coverage up front.

-That's where our independent insurance agents come in.
+That's where our independent insurance agent comes in.
 They'll break down all kinds of construction insurance options available in Georgia, including coverages for solo contractors all the way up to large-scale construction companies.
 Whatever the scale of your business or project load, they'll get you set up with the protection you need.
 But first, let's start with an overview.

 What Is Construction Insurance?